trickstercache/trickstercache.org/content/en/docs/time-series-caching/providers/clickhouse.md

 Two predicate targets are supported, with different rules:

-- **The raw time column** (the column inside the bucket function): the lower bound must be inclusive (`>=`) and the upper bound exclusive (`<`), and both values must fall exactly on bucket boundaries.
+- **The raw time column** (the column inside the bucket function): the lower bound must be inclusive (`>=`) and the upper bound exclusive (`<`).
+Values that do not fall on bucket boundaries — such as the live ranges produced by Grafana's `$__fromTime` and `$__toTime` macros — are rounded inward to the nearest complete bucket (lower bound up, upper bound down), so partial edge buckets are omitted from the response rather than cached as complete aggregates.
+If no complete bucket remains after rounding, the query is served through the OPC.
 Other comparators — including `BETWEEN` — describe partial buckets whose aggregates cannot be safely cached, so those queries are served through the OPC.
 - **The bucket alias** (the output of the bucket expression): `>`, `>=`, `<`, `<=`, and `BETWEEN` are all supported, because bucket outputs are discrete; Trickster normalizes each comparator to the first and last included bucket.

 Bound values may be expressed as epoch integers, ClickHouse string dates in the form `2006-01-02 15:04:05` (or date-only, or RFC3339), `toDateTime(n)`, `toDateTime64(n, precision)`, or `toDate(n)` wrappers, `WITH`-clause constants, or `now()`/`now64()` with optional addition or subtraction of seconds.
 DateTime64 precision is retained.
 Floating epoch bounds and timezone-qualified conversions such as `toDateTime(n, 'America/Denver')` are not eligible.